 Average Candidate: “What is a content management system?”

-Great Candidate: “I’ve had experience with Wordpress, Wix and Squarespace.
+Great Candidate: “I’ve had experience with WordPress, Wix and Squarespace.
 I am also familiar with a little bit of HTML formatting for these sites.”

-This question is meant to show you whether the individual has experience with the CMS your company may use, for example, Wordpress, Drupal, Magneto, Wix and Squarespace.
+This question is meant to show you whether the individual has experience with the CMS your company may use, for example, WordPress, Drupal, Magneto, Wix and Squarespace.
 If your company uses an internal CMS, this question will help you suss out how comfortable they are in adopting a new CMS.

 Average Candidate: “I think written content should have the most weight, and if you skimp on writers you need to spend a lot of time fixing it yourself.”

 Great Candidate: “The allocation of the budget would depend on what is the main content format that we will be producing, and at what frequency.
 For example, if a project is written content heavy, I will prioritise good writers who may be able to take photos or design graphics, not graphic designers who also dabble in writing.
-I’d also spend less of the budget on ancillary pieces of content.”
+I’d also spend less of the budget on ancillary assets.”